-Gender-based violence (GBV) is an umbrella term for any harmful act that is perpetrated against a person’s will and that is based on socially ascribed differences between males and females.
+Gender-based violence (GBV) is an umbrella term for any harmful act that is perpetrated against a person’s will and based on socially ascribed differences between males and females.
 It includes acts that inflict physical, sexual and mental harm or suffering, threats of such acts, coercion and other deprivation of liberty.
+These acts can occur in public or in private.

 How Zonta helps

-- All project sites have functional referral paths established in line with global guidelines.
+- All project sites have functional referral pathways established in line with global guidelines.

 - At least 70% of project-trained health practitioners demonstrate an 80% increase in knowledge on survivor-centered principles for GBV response.